asashnov/asashnov.github.io/galaxian.md

 keywords: galaxian directx
 layout: default
 category: projects
+timeline: Aug 2000
 ---

-galaxian
+Galaxian
 --

 ![Galaxian screenshot](img/galaxian.png)

-Simple cosmic shooter game written in Borland C++ Builder and pure DirectX API long time ago in education purpuse.
+Simple cosmic shooter game written in Borland C++ Builder using pure DirectX API at the time I was getting myself familiar with the API in 2000.
-This is first my playable game for PC.
+This was my first my playable game for PC.
 Source code of this game is the night mare.
-I try to port it to SDL and was fail.
+I tryed to port it to SDL and failed because couldn't understand my _spagetty code_

-Possible I rewrite it in C++/SDL or Pyton/PyGame soon.
+Possible I will rewrite it with C++/SDL or Pyton/PyGame one day.

 Platform: Windows, DirectX

-## Downloads
+Downloads
+---

- - <a href="files/galaxian-exe.zip">galaxian-exe.zip
+ - <a href="files/galaxian-exe.zip">galaxian-exe.zip (500 Kb)</a>
-  (500 Kb)</a>   - win32 executable and arts<br />
+    win32 executable and art works
- - <a href="files/galaxian-1.1-src.zip">galaxian-1.1-src.zip
+ - <a href="files/galaxian-1.1-src.zip">galaxian-1.1-src.zip (20 Kb)</a>
-  (20 Kb)</a>   - source code<br />
+    source code